show someone your heart (2026)

 Just like the wind, you’ve always been free,

-You’re a wave in the ocean, just close your eyes and see
+You’re a wave in the ocean, just close your eyes to see

 Once I met a wave, it was looking for the ocean